 6. Messy Bohemian Hairdo

-Nothing screams bohemian than a loosely done hair with a gorgeous braids running across.
+Nothing screams bohemian than a loosely done hair with gorgeous braids running across.
 This hairstyle is perfect for bridesmaids, brides and anyone who wants to add a little boho touch to their look.

 Start your braid from the side rather than from the crown of the head and finish at the other end while tucking your hair in.
 Additionally, you can pull a few strands of your hair to fall loosely below to complete your bohemian look.